State Office of Administrative Hearings

 Email: SOAH.ADA@soah.texas.gov

-A member of the public who is a party to a contested case or administrative hearing before SOAH is required to comply with applicable agency rules of procedure regarding interpreters in SOAH proceedings.
+A member of the public who is a party to a contested case or administrative hearing before SOAH is also required to comply with applicable agency rules of procedure regarding interpreters in SOAH proceedings.
 See 1 Tex.
 Admin.
 Code §§ 155.407 and 159.211(e).

 All SOAH facilities are accessible to persons with disabilities.
 To request special assistance accessing any SOAH facilities, please contact SOAH's ADA Coordinator.